Last Updated: March 26, 2026

 The most important thing to understand about Greenstripe Barbs is their temperature range.
 At 68 to 77°F (20 to 25°C), they’re on the cooler end of the tropical spectrum.
 This is actually a significant advantage because it opens up compatibility with subtropical species that many warmer-water fish can’t live with.
 If your home stays around 70 to 74°F naturally, you may not even need a heater, which simplifies the setup considerably.

 These barbs are fairly adaptable when it comes to pH and hardness, tolerating a wider range than many Sri Lankan species.
-That said, they tend to look their best in moderately soft, slightly acidic water that approximates their wild conditions.
+That said, they will look their best in moderately soft, slightly acidic water that approximates their wild conditions.
 Regular weekly water changes of 25 to 30% will keep the water fresh and the parameters stable.

 Filtration & Water Flow